-If you’re someone who’s on the ketogenic diet and looking into what supplements may help you go that extra mile, one you won’t want to overlook is collagen.
+If you’re someone who’s on the ketogenic diet and looking into what supplements may help, one you won’t want to overlook is collagen.
 Many people already have heard of protein powder and may even be using protein powder as we speak, but collagen is a bit different.

-When consumed, it will help you improve your energy production, assist with detoxification, improve digestive function, and also help with rebuilding joints and tendons to make them stronger than ever before.
+When consumed, it will help you improve your energy production, assist with detoxification, improve digestive function, and help rebuild joints and tendons.

 If you want to learn more about what collagen is and the specific types of collagen, you’ll want to be sure to check out our Complete Guide To Collagen Supplements.